 But when it comes down to it, bleach is the likely culprit for many women.
 Bleach is what gives toilet paper its white shine and soft feel—but it's also a toxic chemical that can easily go from the skin to the bloodstream, wreaking havoc as it travels through the body.
 Bleach can also interfere with the body's naturally occurring bacteria, disturbing pH levels and leading to infection.
 The bleaching process also can create dioxins, which can cause developmental, reproductive, immune, and endocrine issues.

-A safer wipe
+A safer toilet paper

 The good news?
 There are plenty of brands that don't use bleach or that use a much less dangerous chlorine derivative.
 Just look for these labels when considering your options.